 As ELI’s activities grew exponentially, balancing local programme delivery with national advocacy and mainstreaming activities was challenging.
-As part of NCI’s Strategic Plan, a Centre of Expertise, Research and Innovation (CERI) was established within ELI to capture and build on its achievements to date and its strategic ambitions.
+As part of NCI’s Strategic Plan, a National Centre was established within ELI to capture and build on its achievements to date and its strategic ambitions.

-NCI’s Academic Strategy 2019-24 details NCI strategic ambitions of being a national leader in accessibility, widening participation and educational pathways through a life cycle approach.
-At present, an institution wide strategy for NCI is being developed.
-It will incorporate our academic strategy, our physical campus requirements, the significant digitisation of delivery over the past 18 months, our ambition around institutional positioning, and our commitment to mission, access, student supports and services and community engagement.
+NCI’s Academic Strategy 2019-24 details NCI's strategic ambitions of being a national leader in accessibility, widening participation and educational pathways through a life cycle approach.
+At present, an institution-wide strategy for NCI is being developed.
+It will incorporate our academic strategy, our physical campus requirements, the significant digitisation of delivery over the past 18 months, our ambition around institutional positioning, and our commitment to mission, access, student support and services and community engagement.

 Through ELI, NCI’s access programmes start at birth and support children to start school with the language, literacy and numeracy skills needed for success in education, career and life.